Nuitka/Nuitka/README.txt

     over bytecode it seems and not easy to overcome.
 It would require parsing the source on our own and search for the end of the function call.

+*** Yield in generator expressions is not supported

+    In CPython you can write this strange construct: (i for i in (yield) if (yield))

+    This is not currently supported in Nuitka, "only" generator functions are.
+It can be and will be, but it's a strange corner case to start with.

 ** Deep Mode (Everything into one exe)

 *** Packages __init__.py code is ignored